Runzhe-Liang/ParticleNeRF/README.md

 This is a duplicate of [ParticleNeRF](https://github.com/jc211/ParticleNeRF/tree/particle-nerf), which uses a particle-based encoding for better modeling of moving deformable objects.
-Particle-tracking feature is added to this forked version for visualiozation.
+Particle-tracking feature is added to this forked version for visualization.